1001 S. Wright St., Champaign, IL 61820 | M-Th 9A-9P, F 9A-5P,

 In addition to providing information about your academic and community activities, you must provide the following supporting documents.

-• If you are a current U of I student, please submit your academic history report.
+• Academic Transcript or Academic History - Current U of I students, please submit your academic history report.
 You can obtain your academic history report by logging into the Enterprise Student Self Service.
 Please save your academic history as a PDF and then upload to the application.
+Incoming high school or transfer students, please contact your school's guidance or advising office for assistance obtaining your transcript or record of academic history.

 Program Requirements

-For a sample list of pre-approved leadership and enrichment activities click here >>>
+For a sample list of pre-approved leadership and enrichment activities click here.

 Frequently Asked Questions